-An UNESCO World Heritage Site, Ellora Caves are the most visited places of heritage in India and among the top Maharashtra Tourist Places.
+An UNESCO World Heritage Site, Ellora Caves are the most visited places of heritage in Maharashtra, and among the must include places in Maharashtra tour packages.
 Situated about 28 km from Aurangabad, 253 km from Pune, and 344 km from Mumbai.

-The Ellora Caves is an impressive complex of Buddhist, Hindu and Jain Cave temples carved out of the vertical face of the Charanandri hills between the 6th and 10th centuries AD.
+Ellora Caves is an impressive complex of Buddhist, Hindu, and Jain Cave temples carved out of the vertical face of the Charanandri hills between the 6th and 10th centuries AD.
+Ellora is one of the prominent heritage places to visit near Mumbai.
 The caves have a slightly less dramatic setting than those at Ajanta, but more exquisite sculptures.
-The cave complex comprises of 34 caves includes 12 Buddhist, 17 Hindu, and 5 Jain Caves.
+The cave complex comprises 34 caves includes 12 Buddhist, 17 Hindu, and 5 Jain Caves.
 The central attraction at Ellora is Kailash Temple (Cave 16), which is the most remarkable.
-Shaped by hand from a single massive rock, it is a stupendous piece of architecture, with interesting spatial effects and grand sculptures.

 Every year Ajanta-Ellora Festival is organized in Aurangabad to pay tribute to the legendary caves of Ellora, Ajanta, and other historical monuments in the region.
 Earlier the venue for this festival was Kailasa Temple of Ellora Caves but it has now been shifted to Soneri Mahal, among the must include places in Aurangabad tour packages.

 Distance from Aurangabad: 28 Kms

 Nashik or Nasik is the third-largest city by population in Maharashtra.
 Situated about 182 km from Mumbai, and 211 km from Pune, it is one of the popular places of pilgrimage in Maharashtra, and among the famous places to visit near Mumbai.